FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

 In order to allow our users to sign in to our app using their Google account, you'll need to set up a Google Cloud project and get an OAuth ID and secret.
 The full instructions for doing this are [available here](/docs/v1/tech/identity-providers/google).

-Use `http://localhost:9011` for the authorized JavaScript origin and Authorized redirect URI.
+Use `http://localhost:9011` for the authorized JavaScript origin and `http://localhost:9011/oauth2/callback` for the Authorized redirect URI.
 This will allow our FusionAuth app to talk to Google's servers and have them authenticate users on our behalf, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/google-authurls.png" alt="Adding authorized URLs to Google." class="img-fluid" figure=false %}